 Mature trees run along the edge of the River Taff and complement more recent planting to this a very attractive area.
 The proximity to the River Taff ensures that the park is rich in wildlife.
 As a Friends group we’re proud of all the work we’ve achieved in improving biodiversity and thank all the other groups who have helped us along the way.

-It is very popular with locals and offers some lovely views up the valley.
+The park is very popular with locals and offers some lovely views up the valley.

 Please remember that paths running through the park (including the Taff Trail) are for everyone to use - so for safety's sake and everyone's enjoyment of the park please cycle carefully and slowly, and keep dogs under control